dlsc-software-consulting-gmbh/jfxcentral-data/learn/javafx/hello-world/readme.md

+Let's take a look at the basic components used by JavaFX to

+## Understanding the Stage and Scene

+In JavaFX, the terms "stage" and "scene" are key concepts related to creating and managing the Graphical User Interface (GUI) of your Java application.

+They serve different purposes:

+### Stage

+* A Stage in JavaFX represents a top-level window or container for your application's GUI.
+It can be thought of as a primary window that contains one or more scenes.
+* Typically, an application has one or more stages, such as the main application window, pop-up dialog boxes, or secondary windows.
+* A Stage is an instance of the `javafx.stage.Stage` class, and you can create and configure it to suit your needs.

+### Scene

+* A Scene in JavaFX represents the content of a stage, or in other words, it is the container for the visual elements (nodes) that make up your application's user interface.
+* A Scene is an instance of the `javafx.scene.Scene` class, and it can be associated with a Stage to define what's displayed within that stage.
+A scene can contain various UI elements like buttons, labels, text fields, and other controls.
+It can also have its own layout and styling.

+## Minimal Code Example

-How do I make a simple JavaFX Desktop application?
-Modern software apps require graphic user interfaces (GUIs), and JavaFX is a well-liked framework for creating them.
-With JavaFX, programmers can easily build GUIs that are both highly interactive and aesthetically pleasing.
-The code snippet that follows shows how to use the Stage and Scene classes to build a fundamental JavaFX window.
+The following code snippet shows how to use the Stage and Scene classes to build a fundamental JavaFX window.

 ```java
 import javafx.application.Application;